rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Defender for Endpoint/README.md

 ______________________________________________________________________

-# Microsoft Defender for Endpoint Connector for ANY.RUN Interactive Malware Sandbox
+# Microsoft Defender for Endpoint Connector for ANY.RUN Malware Sandbox

 ## Overview